-When a liquid is placed in a vessel which gets continually heated, the molecules of the liquid are seen to be moving at varying speeds in different directions.
+When a liquid is placed in a vessel that gets continually heated, the molecules of the liquid are seen to be moving at varying speeds in different directions.
 This happens due to the different kinetic energies possessed by the molecules of the liquid.

 When some molecules of the liquid in the vapor phase, strikes the walls of the containers or the surface of the liquid, it may get converted back to the liquid phase.
 This process is called condensation.

-However, as time passes, the numbers of molecules in vapor phase increases while the rate of condensation also increases.
+However, as time passes, the number of molecules in the vapor phase increases while the rate of condensation also increases.
 It reaches a stage where the rate of evaporation is equal to the rate of condensation.
 This phase is called the stage of equilibrium.

 The process of evaporation depends on different factors:-

-Nature of the liquid:
+1. Nature of the liquid

 Liquids have weak intermolecular forces.
-Heating the molecules of the liquid can help change them to vapor phase and thus increase the vapor pressure of the liquid.
+Heating the molecules of the liquid can help change them to the vapor phase and thus increase the vapor pressure of the liquid.
 For example, Acetone and benzene have higher vapor pressure than water at a particular temperature.

-Effect of temperature:
+2. Effect of temperature

-The vapor pressure of the liquid increases with increase in its temperature.
+The vapor pressure of the liquid increases with an increase in its temperature.
 The molecules of the liquid have higher energy at higher temperatures.

 What is a Boiling point?